Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_embedding_notes.md

   - `pixel_center_max_error_px ~ 3.67`
   - `pixel_center_rms_error_px ~ 2.71`

-So the current evidence supports:
+The current evidence supports the following conclusions:

 - both modes are WCS-correct in their own sampling logic
 - they are not the same display geometry